aakashs07/aakashs07.github.io/index.md

 I am a 5th-year Ph.D.
 Candidate in Information Management at the Leeds School of Business, University of Colorado Boulder.

 I am interested in understanding and applying distributed semantics embedded in word vector space models to build information analytic tools that identify the association between concepts in natural language.
+One of the applications is to identify differences in perceptions of a concept across cultures as encoded in natural language.

-I am seeking research in Information Systems/Applications of NLP based opportunities for the fall 2020.
+For the fall 2020, I am seeking research-based opportunities in Information Systems, Information Science, or Applications of NLP.

 ### Projects

 #### Dissertation (D)
 _Ongoing_

-Quest: Building a text-mining tool to measure implicit associations in text.
-One of the applications of this tool is to identify perceived role congruity or incongruity between leader and gender, which I also discuss in this project.
+Quest: Can we build a text-mining tool to measure implicit associations in text and show its application in identifying perceived role congruity or incongruity between leader and gender?

 #### Theory driven (T)
 _Ongoing_

 Quest: What are pragmatic/thematic categories?
 What is the relation between the attributes of such categories and frame elements of a semantic frame?
 - T1.
 Framing analysis of travel experiences: Identifying the relationship between thematic categories and frames in travel reviews using Text Mining.
-Target Journal: ISR.
 - T2.
-A method that uses the word embedding space to capture pragmatic categories, i.e., categories defined by sharing pragmatic contexts such as of evaluating leaders or products.
+A method that uses the word embedding space to capture pragmatic categories, i.e., categories defined by sharing pragmatic contexts such as of evaluating leaders or products. _(Selected for oral presentation in INFORMS Annual Meeting 2019)_

-Quest: Word embeddings based semantic view of a social phenomenon such as stereotyping or judgements.
+Quest: Can we capture a semantic view of a social phenomenon such as stereotyping or judgements using word embeddings?
 - T3.
-Perceived Leader-Gender Role-Congruity: A text-mining tool to measure the degree of congruence between leader-role and gender-role perceptions in the business context.
+Perceived Leader-Gender Role-Congruity: A text-mining tool to measure the degree of congruence between leader-role and gender-role perceptions in the business context. _(Poster acceptance in International Conference on Computational Social Science 2019)

 _Completed_